bigdata-ue/vision/docs/source/job-management.rst

 Accounting
 ----------

-The resources used by a user are allways associated with project and are logged in order to control the cluster usage.
+The resources used by a user are always associated with project and are logged in order to control the cluster usage.
 To check the resources used in a time interval, the users should use the ``sreport`` command:

 .. code-block:: console